yysun/apprun-site/src/pages/fetch.md

 }
 ```

-The fetch results can be cached by the service worker so that you can build a lightening fast app (even for dynamic content) that works offline.
+The fetch results can be cached by the service worker so that you can build a lightning fast app (even for dynamic content) that works offline.

 Learn how to make a [Progress Web App](#pwa).